Overview of Kentucky Taxes

 Taxes can really put a dent in your paycheck.
 But with a Savings or CD account, you can let your money work for you.
 Check out these deals below:

-Kentucky has a flat income tax rate of 4%, a statewide sales tax of 6% and median property taxes of $1,418 annually.
-Both the sales and property taxes are below the national averages, while the state income tax is right around the U.S. mark.
+As of early 2018, the Bluegrass State has a flat income tax rate of 5%, a statewide sales tax of 6% and property taxes that average $1,120 annually.
+Both the sales tax and the property taxes are below the national averages, while the state income tax is right around the national average.

 There are two unique aspects of Kentucky’s tax system.
-The first is local occupational taxes, which are collected by both counties and cities and are levied on both individuals' wages and businesses' earnings.
-These rates range from 0.5% up to 2.25%.
-The second is the state's inheritance tax.
-Kentucky is one of just a handful of states to impose a tax on inheritances.
+The first is local income tax rates, which are collected by both counties and cities, and range from 0.015% up to 3.55% of resident incomes.
+The second is its inheritance tax.
+Kentucky is one of just six states to impose a tax on inheritances.
+Below we will take an in-depth look at each of these taxes, as well as any rules or exceptions that could save you money.

-Kentucky imposes a flat income tax.
+Kentucky is one of nine states that imposes a flat income tax.
 This differs from the federal income tax, which has a progressive tax system (higher rates for higher income levels).
-The state income tax rate is 4% regardless of income or filing status.
-Prior to 2018, the state had rates ranging from 2% to 6%.
+The state income tax rate is 5% regardless of income.
+Before 2018, the state had rates ranging from 2% to 6%.

 To calculate taxes owed, taxpayers in Kentucky must make certain additions and subtractions to their federal adjusted gross income (AGI).
 The result is Kentucky taxable income, to which the above rates are applied.